thegreenwebfoundation/admin-portal/docs/deployment.md

 ### Logging

-As mentioned before, we use supervisor to run our both our workers and web server processes.
+As mentioned before, we use systemd to run our both our workers and web server processes.
 This means processes are restarted automatically for us, and logs are rotated for us.

 ### Gunicorn logging